 By Kevin Jagernauth | The Playlist March 4, 2013 at 11:59AM

-While Kubrick would apparently later tell Jan Harlan he had no idea why he pursued this project, in an interview in 1959 with Film Quarterly’s Colin Young (collected in the book “Stanley Kubrick: Interviews”) the filmmaker shared his interest in the subject matter.
+While Kubrick would apparently later tell Jan Harlan he had no idea why he pursued this project, in an interview in 1959 with Film Quarterly’s Colin Young (collected in the book “Stanley Kubrick: Interviews”) the filmmaker shared what interested him about the subject matter.

-While Kubrick would move on to other projects, you can see what he might have intended with “The German Lieutenant” by reading the script right here.
+Kubrick would move on to other projects, but you can see what he might have intended with “The German Lieutenant” by reading the script right here.